Promise30/RestaurantAPI/README.md

 ## Features

-- Manage restaurants, menus, orders, and reservations.
+- Manage restaurants, menus, menuitems, and reviews.
 - Retrieve detailed information about restaurants.
 - Add and update menus and menu items.
 - Post and vote on restaurant reviews.